yitzhak-frank/My-Beautify-vscode/README.md

-# myBeautify README
+# My Beautify README

 This extension designed to beautify the code according to my syntax rules

 ## Features

-spaceify - creates equal space between multiple variables declaration to their value
+* Spaceify - creates equal space between multiple variables declaration to their value
+* Order Imports - Order import statements by length from the shortest one to the longest one

 ## Requirements

-not yet
+Not yet

 ## Extension Settings

+* `myBeautify.beautify`: Apply all the beautify fixes
-* `myBeautify.spaceify`: create equal space between multiple variables declaration to their value
+* `myBeautify.spaceify`: Create equal space between multiple variables declaration to their value
+* `myBeautify.orderImports`: Order import statements by length

 ## Known Issues